MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Solidity Basics.md

 # Solidity Basics
-An overview of Solidity basic data types, variables, comments, if-else, while loop, for loop and functions.
+An overview of Solidity's basic data types, variables, comments, if-else, while loop, for loop, and functions.

 ## Solidity variables
 Variables are declared inside the contract.
 The basic syntax of declaring a variable is as follows: